hassnain360/EC601_Project2/README.md

 ![](2.jpg)

+To search for tweets that were created within a specific time frame, similar to the other two programs, we can set up the necessary authentication and authorization to access the Twitter API and use the GET search/tweets endpoint to search for tweets that were created within a specific time frame.
+We need to specify the desired time frame using the since and until parameters in the endpoint.

-This code will search for tweets containing the specified search string and print the full text of each tweet to the console.
-You can modify the tweet_count variable to control the number of tweets that are downloaded, and you can also add additional code to process the tweets or save them to a file or database.h
+Results: I was successfully able to searche for tweets that contain the specified words, hashtag, in specified time, if required, and print the text of each tweet to the console.
+We can modify variables to control the number of tweets that are downloaded, and you can also add additional code to process the tweets or save them to a file or database.

+## Phase 1a: Sentiment Analysis using NLP

+To perform sentiment analysis, we use Google NLP.
+We set up a Google Cloud account and enable the Natural Language API by visiting the Google Cloud Console (https://console.cloud.google.com/).
+I then import the necessary modules and authenticate my API key.
+I perform the required enviroment variable adjustments and use my given program to test the API to see if it gives positive or negative result for a given text.

+The sentiment score is a value between -1 and 1, with -1 indicating very negative sentiment and 1 indicating very positive sentiment.
+The magnitude is a value indicating the strength of the sentiment, with higher values indicating stronger sentiment.

+## Phase 2: MVP Creation of a Social Media Analyzer

+### Design Decisions

+Design decisions in this application development include the following.
+We use python as the main development language since after API exploration we found out that python has the most APIs available for it.
+Integration and interfacing with Python langauge is the easiest and fastest as compared to other languages.
+These tools have already been written for Python.
+Another design decision that we are using is testing Google NLP package, for sentiment analysis.
+Though we could just download text and perform sentiment analysis on that, using Google's cloud has multiple benefits.
+One is that local NLP processing system, if sophisticated enough, would take processing power and time to perform.
+Given google cloud, we won't have to waste our storage and power on processing tweets.

+We modularize MVP Creation:

+- Module 1: Set up tweet retrieval system using Tweepy
+- Module 2: Set up a cloud sentiment analysis system using Google NLP
+- Module 3: Run tests using our required search text
+- Module 4: Collect results and present them to the client.